ekrtf/dood/2-critical-literature-review.md

 >Has a similar problem been solved?

 This critical literature review will be used to identify:
-	* An example where ML reshaped an industry
-	* Identify the aspects of business ML affects most
-	* Whether consumers are aware of the ML revolution
+	* The signs or rise of ML
+	* How ML is reshaping industries
+	* How information systems have been used in tourism to drive sales
+	* Prove that better HCI means more sales

+## The rise of ML

+### It's happening
+Every iOS user, checkbook holder or ... have been benefiting from ML for years.

-## Dedicated hardware solutions
+### Dedicated hardware solutions
 Training models ranks among the most expensive tasks to compute for computers.
 Data scientists have been using powerful GPUs (graphics processing unit) to run machine learning tasks.
 Facebook has developed its very own computer purposely built for AI computing at large scale.
 They call it “Big Sur” after the Californian reserve.
 It has 8 NVIDIA GPUs.